instana/instana-grafana-datasource/CONTRIBUTING.md

 ## Screenshots

-The actual screenshots are from https://current-instana.instana.io with "java AND one IP" (where the ip is removed in screen) as dynamic focus and a sliding time window of 6 hours.
-Showcaseable metrics are
-* Built-In -> Processes -> user.cpu
-* Custom -> Java virtual maschine -> metrics.gauges.gauge.response.healthcheck
+The actual screenshots are from "Quick Check" example below.

 ## Publishing a New Version